-Certificates were originally defined by ITU (CCITT) and the latest definitions are described in ITU-T X.509 [3], but those definitions are (as always) not working.
+Certificates were originally defined by ITU (CCITT) and the latest definitions are described in ITU-IT ITU-

-Working certificate definitions for the Internet Community are found in the the PKIX RFCs RFC 3279 [4]and RFC 3280 [5].
+Working certificate definitions for the Internet Community are found in the the PKIX RFCs RFC 3279 [4] and RFC 3280 [5].
 The parsing of certificates in the Erlang/OTP SSL application is based on those RFCS.